+Greenlands Out of School Club is registered to an individual provider.
+It was registered in 2006 and is based in Garrett Hall School, Astley.
+The club operates from the school hall, Year 1 classroom, the dining hall and associated facilities.
+There is access to secure outdoor play areas.

-Best Family Childcare at Highfield is a privately owned provision.
-It was registered in 2007 and operates from a self-contained building in the grounds of Highfield Primary School in the Moortown area of Leeds.
-A maximum of 60 children aged from three years to under eight years may attend the club at any one time.
-The club also offers care to children aged eight years to 11 years.
-The club operates Monday to Friday from 7.30am to 9am and 3.30pm to 6pm during school term time.
-During school holidays the club operates from 8am to 6pm.
+A maximum of 48 children under eight years may attend at any one time.
+The club currently takes children from three years of age and also offers care to children aged eight to 10 years.
+It operates Monday to Friday from 7.15am to 9am and from 3pm to 6pm, during school term time.
+During school holidays, the club operates from 7.15am to 6pm as and when needed.
 Children from the local and surrounding area attend.

-There are currently 290 children on roll, of these 154 are under eight years and of these 18 are in the early years age group.
+There are currently 89 children on roll, of whom 15 are within the early years age group.
 The club supports children with special educational needs and/or disabilities.
-The club is registered by Ofsted on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
+It is registered by Ofsted on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.

-There are six members of staff, including the manager who work directly with the children.
-Of these four hold a qualification at level 3 in early years, one holds a Masters Degree in early years and one holds a Bachelor of Arts Degree in play work.
-The club is a member of the Leeds Play Network and receives telephone support from the local authority.
+There are seven members of staff, including the manager, who work directly with the children.
+Of these, one holds a qualification at level 4, four hold level 3, and two are unqualified.
+The club receives support from Sure Start.